-Often times when interacting with our Customer Happiness team, they may’ve requested you to provide us with a video reference of the specified scenario.
+Often times when interacting with our Customer Happiness team, they may have requested you to provide us with a video reference of the specified scenario.

 You may wonder why and while the reasons may be varied, here are some of the common ones for us to make that request -

 Calls not landing on Exotel number - Typically, this is indicative of an Incoming Point of Interface (POI) issue between two or more operators; however, these may not always be easily replicable from all operators & all locations (or combinations of such cases, thereof).
 Almost always, we raise these issues with the operator and share all the relevant information with them to debug further and have the issues resolved on priority - a video simply helps with a smoother handover of the issues to them, as that avoids any delay (resulting from identification, verification & reassessment of the problem from the operator’s end) that gets in the way of early resolution.
 For example, when trying to trigger a call using, Exotel Dashboard, or when an incoming call is not routed to you, and the system says that the call has not been answered, but in reality, the call did not land, the video evidence could be used to escalate to the operator mentioning the incorrect status of the call.
 This in turn helps in us fine-tuning the statuses of the calls from our end or example.

 This process simply helps with escalating matters where we believe immediate actions are required, either by the operators or us (on a platform level).

 While you are free to decline any such requests and advise our team to explore alternatives, it may take us longer than expected to work with various entities in having some of these resolved.